SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpn.md

 - Number of tunnels: The number of tunnels that have been created on the current VPN gateway.
 - Status: The running status of the VPN gateway, including creating, running, and deleting.

-The action items on the list refer to the deletion operations of a single VPN gateway instance, and you can search and filter the list of Server Load Balancer resources through the search box, supporting approximate search .
+The action items on the list refer to the deletion operations of a single VPN gateway instance, and you can search and filter the list of Load Balancing resources through the search box, supporting approximate search .

 In order to facilitate the statistics and maintenance of resources by tenants, the platform supports downloading the list of all VPN gateway resources owned by the current user as an Excel table.
 You can also delete VPN gateways in bulk.